ObodoakorDavid/ObodoakorDavid/README.md

 ### Hi there 👋

-I'm David, a FullStack Web Developer {ReactJs & Python } with a keen interest in FrontEnd frameworks/libraries and everything that involves making the web beautiful, interactive and functional.
+I'm David, a FullStack Web Developer {ReactJs & Django } with a keen interest in FrontEnd frameworks/libraries and everything that involves making the web beautiful, interactive and functional.
 You can contact me on twitter at twitter.com/UnseenDavid

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=ObodoakorDavid)](https://github.com/anuraghazra/github-readme-stats)